zoom/meetingsdk-javascript-sample/README.md

-# Zoom Meeting SDK Sample JavaScript
+# Zoom Meeting SDK JavaScript sample

 Use of this sample app is subject to our [Terms of Use](https://explore.zoom.us/en/legal/zoom-api-license-and-tou/).